BrianZasuwik/nixos-config/README.md

 This Sway, Waybar, and Mako config here is effectively a tweaked version of https://github.com/arkboix/sway and was based on the dotfiles there.

-I don't intend for others to install this or use this as a base, but feel free to do so, and you can look in my configuration.nix to see what packages are pulled in by sway to see what packages I have used for the wm setup.
+I didn't intend for others to install this or use this as a base, but feel free to do so, and you can look in my configuration.nix to see what packages are pulled in by sway to see what packages I have used for the wm setup.

 ![Example image with a fetch script displayed](https://github.com/BrianZasuwik/nixos-config/blob/main/250424_00-15-31.png)